The DMA in Practice: Enforcement, AI and Geopolitics Three Years On

 17:00 – 18:30 – Closing Drinks Reception

-Panel 1: Inside the First Wave of DMA Enforcement: Pearls and Pitfalls
+Panel 1: Inside the First Wave of DMA Enforcement

-Three years after the first gatekeeper designations, DMA enforcement is entering a new phase.
+Three years after the first gatekeeper designations, the Digital Markets Act has entered a new phase of enforcement.
 This panel will examine the lessons emerging from the Commission’s initial investigations, compliance reviews, and specification decisions.
-Discussion topics include:

-• What regulators, platforms, and market participants have learned from the first designation decisions and compliance plans
+• What regulators, platforms, and market participants have learned from the first gatekeeper designations and compliance plans

 • The anatomy of early non-compliance investigations involving search, self-preferencing, app store rules, data combinations, and interoperability

-• How specification decisions are translating the DMA’s legal obligations into practical design requirements and implementation timelines
+• How specification decisions are translating Articles 5, 6, and 7 into practical design obligations and implementation timelines

-• Early signals emerging from General Court litigation and what they may reveal about the future direction of DMA enforcement
+• Early developments in General Court litigation and what they may reveal about the future direction of DMA enforcement

 • Key issues likely to shape the Commission’s ongoing review of the DMA